The Best At-Home Way to Remove Cherry Angiomas

 Treat & scab forms

-About five minutes per spot.
+About 5 minutes per spot.
 A small protective scab appears almost immediately.
 Healing patches can cover it.

 Day 3-7